digitalservicebund/grundsteuer/README.md

 To be on the safe side ESLint and Prettier are also run on all staged files before a commit.
 Automatically, so you can't forget it.

-Additionally ,you can always run ESLint and Prettier manually via npm tasks:
+Additionally, you can always run ESLint and Prettier manually via npm tasks:

 Check style: